slott56/slott56.github.io/Pelican/content/blog/2008/06/2008_06_03-in_praise_of_serialization_via___repr___revised.rst

-[:strong:`HTML Note`.
+[**HTML Note**.
 Some HTML syntax errors aren't really errors, they're an artifact of the SGML legacy; that doesn't make them any easier to parse.
-Worse, the presence of errors is compounded by :strong:`Rule One of the Browser`: All HTML Gets Rendered No Matter How Malformed.
+Worse, the presence of errors is compounded by **Rule One of the Browser**: All HTML Gets Rendered No Matter How Malformed.
 Because of Rule One, HTML can be crap and the QA folks just nod and say "it displays OK".]